 01242 32 31 31

-It is generally updated by insurers, insurance brokers and authorised representatives when you purchase a car insurance policy from them, however it can also be updated by policyholders, such as motorists and those who work in the Motor Trade.
+It is generally updated by insurers, insurance brokers and authorised representatives when you purchase a car insurance policy from them, however it can also be updated by policyholders, such as motorists and those who work in the motor trade.

-The Department for Transport requires all insurers to ensure that data supplied to the Motor Insurance Database is done so in a timely an accurate fashion.
+The Department for Transport requires all insurers to ensure that data supplied to the Motor Insurance Database is done so in a timely and accurate fashion.
 In fact, insurers have a legal obligation to provide the information to the MID, which then stays on the database for a period of 7 years.

-Despite having a valid insurance policy in place, if your insurer has failed to register the vehicle on the Motor Insurance Database, it is quite likely that you will receive an Insurance Advisory Letter (IAL) and, you run the risk of being stopped by the Police and having your car seized.
+Despite having a valid insurance policy in place, if your insurer has failed to register the vehicle on the Motor Insurance Database, it is quite likely that you will receive an Insurance Advisory Letter (IAL) and, you run the risk of being stopped by the police and having your car seized.

 If you check the Motor Insurance Database and find that you are not listed, or indeed that the details listed are incorrect it is vital that you contact your insurer immediately to correct the mistakes.